 Dear mothers who often doubt herself,

 Do not bother about what they think of you, because we are all living on our own.
-They are not going to pay for your children’s daycare fees had you decided to go work and leave your kids there.
+They are not going to pay for your children’s school fees had you decided to work and leave your kids there.
 It’s your decision to stay at home so be it.

 You deserve as much respect as they get, for making such a brave decision.